npalex/Lid-driven-cavity-FENE-P/README.md

 The KE and PE transients above indicate that the simulation reached steady-state for $L^2 = 5$ and $25$.

-Note, a mesh convergence study was not performed, so the results above are only qualitative at best with unknown error.

-## **Discussion**:

 ## **References**:

 1. F. Pimenta and M.A.
 Alves, 2016.
 RheoTool version 6.0, https://github.com/fppimenta/rheoTool.